ser-rse-bridge/sers/README.md

-# sub-site-template
+# Website for the workshop "Software Engineering and Research Software"

+Submitted to ICSE 2026.

 ## Introduction

-This repository is meant to serve as a template (in the GitHub sense) to facilitate setting up sub-sites of <ser-rse-bridge.github.io> with styling consistent to the main site.
-While we can put any content we want on the main site, there may be some situations where it is useful to put some content in a separate repository for management purposes.
+This repository is based on a template (in the GitHub sense) to facilitate setting up sub-sites of <ser-rse-bridge.github.io> with styling consistent to the main site.

 ## Install & serve locally